mjf1406/reparper/README.md

 -   UI: basic UI is up and running
 -   UI: Instructions are done
 -   UI: added heading for Why You SHould Use It

+## Attributions

+-   [uploadthing](https://uploadthing.com/) for storing the files securely.
+-   [pdfFiller](https://www.pdffiller.com/) for helping me to find the field names, without which, this might not have been possible.